carleondel/carleondel/README.md

 ### Hi, my name is Carlos León 👋
-Data Engineer with a strong background in Math.📌
+Data Engineer with a strong background in Math.
+Spain.📌

 Curious & always learning.🌱